 Warning about using your own contract

 If you want to use your own written agreement, it’s essential you get legal advice first.
-The contract requirements for domestic building work are much more detailed for the contract requirements for commercial work.
+The contract requirements for domestic building work are much more detailed than the contract requirements for commercial work.
 You risk prosecution, fines, or financial loss if you go use a contract without making sure that it complies with the Queensland legislation.

 Warning against using old or interstate subcontracts